tablele058-bot/chess/README.md

 # Chess Arena

-**Built because we got tired of cloning Chess.com.**
+**Built because we got tired of playing on  Chess.com.**

 https://chess-arena-ten.vercel.app/

+vodapellithrilok my chess.com id if any one want to play just send me challenge

-use pc for better experience of ui
+**use pc for better experience of ui**

 This isn't another Chess.com clone.
 It's a real-time PvP chess platform built from scratch — because cloning Chess.com is boring and the original is overrated.